willroberts/rpg/DEVLOG.md

 # June 26 2018

 Continuing work on Milestone 3.
+Working on satisfying `errcheck`, which doesn't like `AddOccuptant()` or `preloadMapAssets` usage.
+Then the actual work begins on HUD, AI, and Walls.

 # June 20 2018